Office Hours: W 9:00-10:00 am & by appointment

 - Historia Nova Prize for the Best Book on Russian Intellectual History, Long List

-Rooted Cosmopolitans: Human Rights and Jewish Politics in the Twentieth Century, in preparation.
+Rooted Cosmopolitans: Jews and Human Rights in the Twentieth Century (Yale University Press, 2018).

-The Law of Strangers: Critical Perspectives on Jewish Lawyering and International Legal Thought, ed. with Moria Paz, in preparation.
+The Law of Strangers: Critical Perspectives on Jewish Lawyering and International Legal Thought, ed. with Moria Paz (Cambridge Univ.
+Press, forthcoming).

 "Promising Harmonies: The Aural Politics of Polish-Jewish Relations in the Russian Empire,” Jewish Social Studies (Summer 2015).